-With All-Star Weekend just under wraps, lets reflect on everything that happened.
+With All-Star Weekend just under wraps, drugs lets reflect on everything that happened.

 The NHL Fan Fair was the event I enjoyed the most.
 Walking around the halls of the Ottawa convention centre and randomly seeing a superstar NHL’er is pretty surreal.
 I got to see tons of players I wouldn’t normally have the chance to be in the same room with.
 Also meeting the hockey analysts from TSN and various other TV stations was unreal as well.
 You almost watch them as much as you watch your favourite team.
 It was definitely an event I will remember the rest of my life and waiting in those long lines for autographs was worth it.
 I got my Ottawa Senators jersey filled with all the senators that made the all-star team, goal accomplished!